kilfour/SOFG-Mods/Doc/TheBroken.md

 ---

 ### The Keeping ###
-*“What is sown in pain is kept in faith.
-Let the lord hunger.
-Let the Broken feast.”*
-This property symbolizes the cult's grip over local resources, especially food.
 Villages under The Keeping deny supplies to outsiders while sustaining their own through sacrificial devotion.

 ---

 ### Threading ###
 This modifier appears once in a while if there are uninfiltrated POI in the settlement.
-*“One needle.
-One thread.
-One village at a time.”*
-Upon completion a POI is infiltrated :
+Upon completion a POI is infiltrated.
-* *"The last thread knots.
-What was village is now vessel."*

 ---

 ## Challenges ##
 These can be done by any agent, needs a Shard to be present ofcourse.

-### Liturgy of Yield ###
-*“A rite of offering.
-Gold gleams where faith runs deepest.”*
-Collects 50 gold from your followers.
-Shard strength needs to be greater than 50.
-Based on intrigue, but faster with more Shard magnitude.

----

-### Preach the Keeping ###

-Builds the **The Keeping** modifier, which causes the village to withhold food from outsiders.
-Shard strength needs to be greater than 50.

----

 ### The Fracture ###